 We encourage you to visit our web site at www.bticpa.com to access several important summary checklists of information that will help us properly prepare your tax returns, and to learn about legislative changes.
-Please read and complete these forms as accurately as possible. with complete information, including birth dates, current mailing address, current email addresses and information on any dependents is necessary and appreciated.
+Please read and complete these forms as accurately as possible. with completed and brought to us with your other tax information.
+Your help in providing us with complete information, including birth dates, current mailing address, current email addresses and information on any dependents is necessary and appreciated.